Folkestone Writers was founded in 2009 to provide a forum for local authors, both published and unpublished. Our activities include:

 Meetings at which members discuss literary and related topics, including the thriving local arts scene, and read extracts from work-in-progress.

-Publications including The Folkestone Anthology of which seven issues have so far been produced containing mainly short fiction but also poetry and ‘true stories’ based on personal experience.
+Publications including The Folkestone Anthology of which eight issues have so far been produced containing mainly short fiction but also poetry and ‘true stories’ based on personal experience.

 FIRST PRIZE £100 SECOND PRIZE £50